ARM-software/abi-aa/buildattr64/buildattr64.rst

 While the requirement for the ``FEAT_PAuth`` extension is recorded in the architectural features.
 The signing schema is software defined with more complex compatibility requirements.

+Relocatable objects not using the PAuthABI are recommended not to output the "aeabi_pauthabi" subsection with explicit values of 0 for the tags.
+This permits a relocatable object to be used by an object consumer that does not implement the "aeabi_pauthabi" subsection.

 header contents
 ^^^^^^^^^^^^^^^